 Currently, Jeannette is currently developing her research interests in her second monograph, Exquisite Corpse: Literature/Surrealisms/Anti/Fascisms, which reads a range of British Surrealist literature as varieties of anti-fascism.

 Jeannette is also developing various strands of her research and teaching in collaboration with contemporary artists, academic partners and research networks, and third parties.
-Current and planned collaborations include an exhibition at Anglia Ruskin with Fay Ballard; literature-based workshops and lectures on fascisms and the Arts with Counterpoints Arts; and various projects relating to Surrealism, the unconscious and neuroscience with The Memory Network.
+Current and planned collaborations include exhibitions with Anglia Ruskin with Fay Ballard; literature-based workshops and lectures on fascisms and the Arts with Counterpoints Arts and The Centre for Fascist, anti-fascist and post-fascist studies (CFAPS, Teesside University); and various projects relating to Surrealism, the unconscious and neuroscience with The Memory Network.

 Jeannette joined Anglia Ruskin in 2007, having previously taught at the University of East Anglia where she completed her PhD (awarded 2006).
 She has published widely in the field of modern and contemporary literature and presents her work regularly to international academic and non-academic audiences.
-For 2015, she has been invited to lead a week-long seminar, East Central Europe in the British Literary Imagination, at Palacký University, Olomouc.
+For 2015 she held a guest fellowship in the field of Contemporary Literature at Palacký University, Olomouc (Czech Republic).

 Jeannette has a number of PhD projects on topics including:

 Books (published since 2008)